 When and why did your parents move to Australia?

-My parents arrived separately in Australia after the WO II, in their early twenties.
-I have always been interested in their story, I don’t think it was easy for them migrating to a new country, they didn’t speak the language and had to find jobs, housing and really build their lives.
+My parents arrived separately in Australia after WWII.
+My mother was 19, and came with her family, while my father was 25 and came on his own.
+I have always been interested in their story.
+It can’t have been easy for them to migrate to a new country, particularly one where they didn’t speak the language, and had to find a job, a house and build a new life in a new country.

 What does Dutch identity and culture mean to you?

-When I was in the Netherlands, I went to all kinds of student meetings and clubs.
+During my studies in Leiden I went to all kinds of student meetings and clubs.
 I still remember that I couldn’t become a member of Minerva, one of the clubs, because I wasn’t Dutch.
 I thought it was ridiculous!
 I feel Dutch and I felt so at home there, but they still excluded me.
+At times like these you realise that you are considered a foreigner in what is really your own homeland.

 Can you tell us a bit about Zing!?